 The Client’s View

 “Since the coaching, I’ve undertaken 360-degree feedback as part of an annual process which measures effectiveness in areas such as communicating, listening, collaborating with colleagues and the softer aspects of leadership like being inspirational.
 I would normally score very high on delivery and much lower in these areas but the results I have received have been positive.
-This last year there has been a significant change… I’ve even been commended as a ‘good listener’ — which my wife can’t believe!”
+This last year there has been a significant change… I’ve even been commended as a ‘good listener’.”